 The depth and diversity of the music on this album is matched by that of Conway's lyricism.
 He deservingly boasts about Griselda's fame, he tells detailed autobiographical stories, and he takes on the times we've been living through this year.
 In June, in the midst of all 50 states protesting police brutality at once, Conway dropped "Front Lines," a powerful takedown of America's broken justice system, racial profiling, and murder at the hands of police.
 That song appears on From King to a GOD, and though it's the album's most overt protest song, it's not the only time this album takes issue with the police.
 These songs often find Conway responding to the world around him right now, but he also leaves them open-ended enough that we can assume they'll still sound relevant in five or ten or fifteen years.

 Though 2020 has been a huge year for Griselda despite the chaos going on around them, it's also been a year with a very personal tragedy.
 DJ Shay, who produced several songs for the label/collective, sadly had his life cut short at age 48 this past August.
-In honor of Shay, Conway made some last-minute adjustments to his album and added in three interludes with recordings of Shay speaking about Conway and Griselda.
+In honor of Shay, Conway made some last-minute adjustments to his album.
+He added in three interludes with recordings of Shay speaking about Conway and Griselda, and he mourned his death and paid tribute to him on the powerful "Forever Droppin Tears."
 Shay played a crucial role in helping to develop the Griselda sound, and even if he didn't produce any songs on this album, his influence could already be felt on it.
 So it's fitting that now his voice is on it too.

 Also, along with the release of this album, Conway announced his Shady Records debut, God Don't Make Mistakes.

 Lo Tom - LP2